happy family

 After a while, the whole world narrowed down to the sound of the ocean.
 Footsteps on the sand slowed to a crawl.
 Eddie grabbed J.J.'s arm a little tighter than he probably meant to.
 He had a mischievous glint in his eye, the kind that let J.J. know Eddie had finally found the opportunity to tell one of those cool stories Dad didn't like to hear for some reason.
 Yet, this story began and ended in only a few words: "I'm going to show you something cool.
 Follow me."

 J.J. slowly crept back down towards the inner hull of Tommy's ship.
 There, Eddie sat, clutching an ancient compass in one hand, wrapped in a black flag with the painted skull and crossbones peeking out from behind him.
-Eddie quivered like he was holding off tears.
-Eddie seemed so excited to be here - he smiled, for once, and Eddie rarely smiled...
+Eddie's eyes widened like he was holding off tears.
+He seemed so excited to be here-- he smiled, for once, and Eddie rarely smiled.
 "Eddie?
 You alright?"

 No miracle words could reach through the twelve years of this boy's life, before J.J. and Eddie met.
 Ocean waves knocking against the rotting wood spoke for them.
 Indistinct voices that blurred together from far away spoke for them.
 The call of seagulls and the crunch of sand shifting beneath the weight of two children desperate for something to ground them spoke for them.

-When Eddie looked up again, he was still smiling.
-Tears still fell from his eyes.
-His voice quivered, just a little bit.
+When Eddie looked up again, he was still smiling, and tears still fell from his eyes.
 "You wanna hear another story?"

 J.J. noted the cracks in Eddie's voice, but the spark beneath the surface shined through.
 Their face lit up instantly, the somber mood forgotten for just a moment.
 "Yeah!"
 J.J.'s eyes went wide with anticipation.
 It was like the old Eddie had returned, the one who came to life whenever he had a new story to tell.